What is the Probate Time Frame in California?

-The hearing date could be 2.5 to 3 months from the time a petition for probate gets filed.
+The hearing date could be 2.5 to 3 months from the time a petition is filed.

 There are local court rules and procedures that must get followed.

-The probate process timeline illustrates how long it could take to probate an estate in California.
+The probate timeline illustrates how long it could take to probate an estate in California.

-There are many factors that can influence the time it could take to complete a formal probate.
+There are many factors that can influence the time it could take to complete formal probate.